Andrei Chikatilo: Closing arguments and conviction

 On 9 August, the defence delivered their closing arguments before the judge.
 Upon beginning his 90-minute closing argument, Khabibulin first stated he had no confidence his voice would be heard above the "general outcry" for retribution against Chikatilo, before questioning the reliability of the forensic evidence presented at the trial and describing areas of Chikatilo's confessions as being "baseless".
 He also questioned the judge's objectivity and harked back to the decision of the court not to allow the defence to present testimony from independent psychiatrists; emphasizing that crimes of this nature could not have been committed by an individual of sane mind.
 Khabibulin then formally requested the judge find his client not guilty.

 The following day, prosecutor Anatoly Zadorozhny delivered his closing argument before the judge.
 Harking towards the earlier testimony of psychiatrists at the trial, Zadorozhny argued that Chikatilo fully understood the criminality of his actions, was able to resist his homicidal impulses, and had made numerous conscious efforts to avoid detection.
-Moreover, Zadorozhny emphasized that in 19 of the charges, the material evidence of the crimes had been provided by Chikatilo himself.
+Zadorozhny emphasized that in 19 of the charges, the material evidence of the crimes had been provided by Chikatilo.
 Zadorozhny then recited each of the charges before formally requesting the death penalty.
 (Note: Chikatilo was not present in the courtroom throughout the prosecutor's closing argument, having again interrupted court proceedings.)

 Following the conclusion of the prosecutor's closing argument, Akubzhanov invited Chikatilo back into the courtroom before formally asking him whether he would like to make a final statement on his own behalf.
 In response, Chikatilo simply sat mute.
 Akubzhanov then announced an initial date of 15 September for himself and the two official jurors to review the evidence and pass the final sentence upon Chikatilo.
 (This date was later postponed until 14 October.)
 As court announced recess, the older brother of Lyudmila Alekseyeva, a 17-year-old girl killed by Chikatilo in August 1984, threw a heavy chunk of metal at Chikatilo, hitting him in the chest.
 When security tried to arrest the young man, other victims' relatives shielded him.